 In some dictionaries, a vertical bar is used instead of a hyphenation point.
 In this usage, U+0323 COMBINING DOT BELOW is used to mark stressed syllables, so all breaks are marked by the vertical bar.
-For an actual break opportunity, the vertical bar is rendered as a hyphen.
+For an actual break opportunity, the vertical bar is rendered as a hyphen in such usage.

-Word Separators
+Historic Word Separators

 Historic texts, especially ancient ones, often do not use spaces, even for scripts where modern use of spaces is standard.
 Special punctuation was used to mark word boundaries in such texts.
-For modern text processing these should be treated as line break opportunities by default.
+For modern text processing it is recommended to treat these as line break opportunities by default.
 WJ can be used to override this default, where necessary.